mkellerman/Invoke-CommandAs/README.md

 ```
 .SYNOPSIS

-    Invoke Command using ScheduledJob with Credential on remote computer.
+    Invoke Command as System/User on Local/Remote computer using ScheduleTask.

 .DESCRIPTION

-    Invoke a ScheduledJob on machine (Remote if ComputerName/Session is provided).
+    Invoke Command as System/User on Local/Remote computer using ScheduleTask.
-    ScheduledJob will be executed with current user credentials if no -As credential are provided.
+    ScheduledJob will be executed with current user credentials if no -As <credential> or -AsSystem is provided.

+    Using ScheduledJob as they are ran in the background and the output can be retreived by any other process.
+    Using ScheduledTask to Run the ScheduledJob, since you can allow Tasks to run as System or provide any credentials.

-    Because the ScheduledJob is executed by the Task Scheduler, it runs as if it was ran locally.
-And not from within the Powershell Session.
+    Because the ScheduledJob is executed by the Task Scheduler, it is invoked locally as a seperate process and not from within the current Powershell Session.
     Resolving the Double Hop limitations by Powershell Remote Sessions.

 ```